Statewide Training: Adult Treatment Court

 Learning Objectives:

-- Increase understanding of law enforcement’s role in identifying target populations to refer to local treatment court programs
+- Increase understanding of law enforcement’s role in identifying target populations to refer to local treatment court programs.

-- Identify decision points along the Sequential Intercept Model where law enforcement plays a vital role in identification, referral services, diversionary resources, recovery capital needs, and treatment court referrals
+- Identify decision points along the Sequential Intercept Model where law enforcement plays a vital role in identification, referral services, diversionary resources, recovery capital needs, and treatment court referrals.

-- Build collaborations between law enforcement and the local treatment court program
+- Build collaborations between law enforcement and the local treatment court program.

 Learning Objectives: